 What You Will Need For Your Visit To Table Mountain

 We a few tips and packing hacks to make your visit to Table Mountain go smoothly.

 Travel Camera & Binoculars

 It is best to capture the beauty of Table Mountain with a good travel camera that has a zoom lens.
 We use a Canon Rebel with an everyday 18-135mm lens, although we wished we would have brought along our zoom 55-250mm lens so that we could have taken better photos of the amazing Table Mountain view.
 Binoculars are another item we regret not having!

-We think travel insurance is essential!
-It can be used to cover expenses incurred for a wide range of things – such as injuries, illnesses and even flight delays or cancellations.
+Trip insurance may help cover expenses incurred for a wide range of things – such as injuries, illnesses and flight delays or cancellations and even lost luggage.
 Find rates and a full list of coverages at World Nomads.

 More For Your Trip To Cape Town: Read our top Cape Town tips and detailed South Africa travel guides for Visiting Penguins, A Cape Town Walking Tour, Best Cape Town Beaches, Cape Town Wine Tasting and our Complete Cape Town Itinerary!